“Being involved with Teenage Cancer Trust gives me a warm feeling inside as I have seen at first hand the wonderful work that the charity is doing.”

 I’m a Chartered Accountant and Senior Partner of SRLV, Chartered Accountants.
 I qualified in 1980, became a Fellow of the ICAEW in 1990 and was one of the founding partners of SRLV in 1988.
-The firm now comprises 13 partners and has over 130 staff.
+We have 19 partners and 131 staff.

 I am one of the leading advisors to the UK entertainment sector, and I advise a large variety of other businesses including property and international companies.
 I’m the Non-Executive Chairman of an AIM listed company and I’m also a Non-Executive Director of a second AIM listed company.